 Over forty years ago, Sr. Ephraim Chacon and his brother opened a road and began a dairy farm and apple orchard in this remote Talamanca Mountain valley.
 Today several lodges settle naturally into the landscape here, a prime destination for birders.
 After settling in to our accommodations, we walk one of the lodge's nature trails, learning about the flora and fauna of the tropical cloud forest.
 With luck, we spot an American Dipper feeding in the rushing trout stream!
 Enjoy a lovely meal tonight at the lodge's restaurant.
-Accommodations at Savegre Hotel, Natural Reserve and Spa (B,L,D)
+Accommodations at Trogon Lodge (B,L,D)

-Fri., Jan.
-7 Rio Savegre Valley | Montane Cloud Forests
+Sat., Feb.
+17 Rio Savegre Valley | Montane Cloud Forests

-Today we walk the local road where we get an excellent view of these beautiful Talamanca Range forests and their fantastic residents, like Flame-throated Warbler, Flame-colored Tanager, Long-tailed Silky-Flycatcher, Black Guan, and Northern Emerald-Toucanet.
+Today we walk the local road and through another local lodges grounds where we get an excellent view of these beautiful Talamanca Range forests and their fantastic residents, like Flame-throated Warbler, Flame-colored Tanager, Long-tailed Silky-Flycatcher, Black Guan, and Northern Emerald-Toucanet.
 Throughout the valley, various trails lead to waterfalls, secluded canyons, and mountain vistas; several options are available to us.